Tim-Liam-Hill/SimpleWebBrowser/README.md

 * reformat directory layout to make more sense
 * visual effect while loading new page (maybe implement once we have animations working)
 * handle 'aria' and 'mozkit' weird css values
+* SEE IF WE CAN REFACTOR LAYOUT so that we don't need getXStart and getYStart?
+At least, see if we can elegantly handle exceptions/edge cases

 # BUGS